-Fastening of screwed forks with efficient stopping shall be specially considered by the Register in each case.
+Fastening of screwed fork with efficient stopping shall be in each case confirmed by the substantiation and strength analysis agreed with the Register.

-9.3.7 Thimbles shall be made of steel by smith forging or punching.
-Use of cast thimbles shall be specially considered by the Register in each case.
+9.3.7 Thimbles shall be made of steel profiled billets with subsequent flexible and mechanical treatment.
+Thimble billets shall be made by free forging, stamping or of specially rolled plates.
 The shape of thimbles shall be such that the internal length and width are 6 and 4 times the diameter of the rope, respectively.
 The thickness of the metal at the bottom of the throat shall be 0,4 times the rope diameter.

-It is allowed to supply shackles and thimbles manufactured in compliance with the national and international standards recognized by the Register.
+Thimbles and shackles shall be manufactured in compliance with the technical documentation approved by the Register or the national and international standards recognized by the Register.